vanmars/Dungeon_Darkly/README.md

 _There are no known bugs at this time; however, we have lots of visions for future work:_
 * Create a tutorial quest that allows teaches users how and when to use each command while they play a mini quest
-* Add more interactable environement features
+* Add more interactable environment features
 * Enable randomly generated items to appear in each room
 * Add more commands
 * Add puzzles, feats, and skills